Current term (Fall 2024)

 Here are some notes for the third-week class, concerning the substitution rule and the partial fraction decomposition.

 This is an example, using GeoGebra, of implementation of the trapezoidal method to approximate definite integrals of functions whose values are only known at a given sample of points.
-Given a freehand-drawn function , the definite integral is approximated with
+Given a freehand-drawn function , the definite integral

 See this spreadsheet for examples of numerical integration of